VeRUS Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 The first ingredient in this dog food is lamb meal.
 Lamb meal is considered a meat concentrate and contains nearly 300% more protein than fresh lamb.

-The second ingredient is whole oats.
-Oats are rich in B-vitamins, minerals and dietary fiber.
+The second ingredient is ground oats.
+Oats are naturally rich in dietary fiber, B-vitamins and low in gluten.

 The sixth ingredient is sorghum.
 Sorghum (milo) is a starchy cereal grain with a nutrient profile similar to corn.